X2Y2-io/x2y2-sdk/README.md

 You can think of the gasless methods previously described as "making" new offers or listings.
 This SDK also supports "taking" existings offers and listings: in other words, buying items that are already listed or accepting offers you have received.
 It also supports cancelling or modifying previous offers/listings.

 For each of these interactions, the signer must send a transaction.
-As a result, the following methods all return an ethers [TransactionResponse]([TransactionResponse](https://docs.ethers.io/v5/api/providers/types/#providers-TransactionResponse)).
+The following methods all return this transaction as an ethers [TransactionResponse](https://docs.ethers.io/v5/api/providers/types/#providers-TransactionResponse)).

 ### Buying